kyleburton/sandbox/examples/rust/programming-rust/README.md

 2017-04-10T14:28:45Z: pg 49 Chapter 3

 pg 67: a reference toa  slice is a "fat pointer"

 raw string: r###" a string, no escapes are recognized, can have quotes" <-- like that"###

+NB: Rust's char type is 32 bits!
+Strings are UTF-8

 byte string: b"GET"
   u8 values rather than Unicode text (utf8)